bootsie123/bg-group-sync/README.md

 3. Now, to get the application's OAuth ID, click on the newly made application and then click on "Show" under "Application ID (OAuth client_id)" and use the revealed string for `BLACKBAUD_OAUTH_ID`.
 Then to retrieve the OAuth secret, click on "Show" under "Primary application secret (OAuth client_secret)" and use the revealed string for `BLACKBAUD_OAUTH_SECRET`.

+4. Under "Redirect URIs", click on "Edit" and then "Add a redirect URI".
+If you're running the application locally, enter `http://localhost:7071/setup/callback`.
+Otherwise, add the domain name being used plus the following path: `/setup/callback`.

+5. To connect the application to your Blackbaud environment, click on "Copy links" -> "Connect application link" and visit the copied URL.
+The web page will guide you through the process of connecting the application to your environment.

-4. For the subscription key, go back to your application list and then click on "My subscriptions" in the left navbar.
+6. For the subscription key, go back to your application list and then click on "My subscriptions" in the left navbar.
 Next, click on "Show" to the right of "Primary access key" and use the revealed string for `BLACKBAUD_SUBSCRIPTION_KEY`.

 The application should now have access to your Blackbaud SKY API application!